Mukhtar Ahmad Dogar: Early life and education

 Mukhtar Ahmad Dogar was born in Hoshiarpur, Punjab, British India on 15 May 1922.
 He was the son of Hakim Ali Dogar.

-After basic education at his native town, Dogar gained a commission in Royal Air Force, and was accepted into the Royal Air Force Academy in Cranwell.
-After he graduated from the Academy, he gained his B.S. in Aerospace studies.
+Service years

+Royal Indian Air Force (1943-1947)

+He was commissioned into the Royal Indian Air Force on 29 September 1943, after receiving pilot training as a member of No 16 Course, which ran from 29 September 1942 to 29 March 1943.

+He was posted to No.9 Squadron based in Bohpal, joining on 10 January 1944 and leaving on 19 April 1944 on being posted to No.10 Squadron, which he joined on 2 May 1944.

+No.10 Squadron was formed on 20 February 1944 at Lahore and was equipped with the Hawker Hurricane IIc fighter.
+He was promoted Flying Officer 29 March 1944.

+The Squadron commenced training shortly thereafter and had moved between various locations during this time until the beginning of November 1944, when based at Ranchi, the squadron was designated as a ground support squadron.

+Deemed operational, they joined the campaign in Burma on 23 December 1944, when No.10 flew into Ramu and commenced supporting the troops operating the Kaladan Valley from then up to the end of April 1945.

+It was then taken off operations awaiting re-equipping with Spitfires.

+It was deemed successfully converted and sent back to Burma in September 1945, just as the war in the Far East ended.

+The squadron remained in Burma until February 1946.
+He left the squadron at the end of May 1946 and was posted to the strength of No. 1 Demobilisation Centre awaiting his official release, which was granted in late December 1946.

-Service with the Air Force
+Pakistan Air Force (1947-1968)

-After his education, Dogar joined the Royal Air Force and participated in 1945 Burma Campaign as a Flying officer.
+After the Partition of British India in August 1947, Flying Officer Dogar opted for the Royal Pakistan Air Force and was posted to No. 5 Sqn.

-After the independence of Pakistan, Flying officer Dogar opted Pakistan's nationality, and was inherited in No. 5 Squadron Falcons.
-After Indian forces entered kashmir during the kashmir unrest, Dogar was stationed at Gilgit-Baltistan for air transport & supply services.
+After Indian forces entered Kashmir during the Kashmir unrest, Dogar was stationed at Gilgit-Baltistan for air transport & supply services.

 On 4 November 1948, Dogar was piloting a DC-3C transporter in the valleys of Kashmir when he was intercepted by two Indian Air Force (IAF) Hawker Tempest fighters.

 The Indian pilots ordered him to surrender and land at Srinagar.
-Though unarmed and unable to retaliate, the undaunted pilot refused to surrender and after 30 minutes of constant evasive maneuvers, he managed to take his plane back to Pakistan.
+Though unarmed and unable to retaliate, the undaunted pilot refused to surrender and after nearly 30 minutes of constant evasive maneuvers, he managed to take his plane back to Pakistan.
 Though one of the occupants on the plane later died due to bullet wounds sustained from the strafing IAF Fighters.